 Empowering Healthcare Professionals to Care for Patients

-The seminar will provide pharmacists with tools and knowledge that can be immediately applied when they return to their individual practices, so they may provide optimal care to their patients.
+The seminar will provide participants with tools and knowledge that can be immediately applied when they return to their individual practices, so they may provide optimal care to their patients.
 The ultimate goal is to improve practice behaviors and patient outcomes by providing a very practical educational experience.
 The speakers who are invited to participate are highly recommended educators, including UT College of Pharmacy professors, professors from other well-respected colleges of pharmacy, practitioners considered to be experts in their field, and renowned speakers.